Seeed-Studio/Seeed_Arduino_CAN/README.md

 # can-ascii
-Can bus monitoring tool based on arduino and can bus shield.
+CAN BUS monitoring tool based on Arduino with Seeduino/ElecFreaks CAN BUS shield based on MCP2515.
 Implements CAN ASCII/SLCAN protocol compatible with Lawicel CAN232/CANUSB.

+Copyright (C) 2015 Anton Viktorov <latonita@yandex.ru>

 See protocol definition here http://www.can232.com/docs/can232_v3.pdf and here http://www.can232.com/docs/canusb_manual.pdf